RobinTTY/LearningCollection/website/docs/cloud/aws/certified-developer-associate/elb.md

 ### Instance Refresh

-- Goal: update launch template and then re-creating all EC2 instances
+- Goal: update all EC2 instances based on new launch template
-- For this we can use the native feature of Instance Refresh
-- Setting of minimum healthy percentage
+- Setting of minimum healthy percentage (percentage which will remain up during refresh)
 - Specify warm-up time (how long until the instance is ready to use)

 ![instance-refresh](/img/docs/cloud/aws/instance-refresh.png)